(Covers benefits, real-world examples, DMAIC explained, and more.)

 - • Lean Six Sigma Frequently Asked Questions

-Lean Six Sigma is a performance improvement methodology that combines Lean’s focus on efficiency with Six Sigma’s focus on quality.
-It uses data-driven tools and the DMAIC framework to streamline processes, reduce waste, and increase customer value across industries.
+Lean Six Sigma is a structured methodology that combines Lean’s focus on speed and waste reduction with Six Sigma’s focus on quality and variation control.
+It uses data-driven tools and the DMAIC framework to streamline processes, reduce costs, and improve customer satisfaction across industries.

 Lean is a methodology focused on eliminating waste, optimizing processes, and delivering more value with fewer resources.
 It emphasizes speed, flow, and customer value.